anuragmnl/rest_app/README.md

 | `jar` |smaato-rest-task.jar|
 | `image` | smaato.rest.task.service:latest|

-Once done you can run following command
+Once done you can run following command to start everything on docker

-`docker-compose -f common.yml -f kafka_cluster.yml -f redis.yml -f service.yml up -d`
+`docker-compose -f .\common.yml -f .\kafka_cluster.yml -f .\redis.yml  -f .\services-8878.yml -f .\services-8879.yml up -d`

 **Please note the application can also be build with redis and kafka required flag as false in case redis and kafka not present**